rycus86/demo-site/src/res/specs/docker-pygen.md

 Like *docker-gen*, this tool can also *signal* or restart other containers when the target configuration file is updated.
-I wanted to remove the need having to run the target container as a single instance with a pre-defined name so *docker-pygen* supports targeting *containers* by *Compose service name* or specific labels / environment variables too.
+I wanted to remove the need having to run the target container as a single instance with a pre-defined name so *Docker-PyGen* supports targeting *containers* by *Compose service name* or specific labels / environment variables too.